6 minutes

 • Making pricing decisions based on customer behavior and competition

-Modern platforms integrate these insights into one view, helping F&B leaders respond faster and smarter.
+Modern platforms integrate these insights into one view, helping F&B leaders respond quickly and strategically.

 3. Operations Management